jonahksimmons/FinalProject-AP-CompSci/README.md

 This is essentially a Linux terminal that can just do file management for all you Windows nerds.

-This is basically a text version of FileExplorer.
+This is a simple text version of FileExplorer with not many features.
 It can make files, write to files, read files, remove files, create directories (folders), remove directories.